Tiny plastic particles have been found in the deep ocean — and animals are eating them

 “We weren’t necessarily surprised to find plastic in the deep sea, but what was surprising was that the highest concentrations were not at the surface and not at the deepest depths that we sampled, but somewhere in the middle,” she said, adding that the plastic particles were also found in crabs, tadpole-like larvaceans and other marine animals that live at those depths.

-The study provides further evidence that plastic is getting into marine food webs, but scientists don’t yet know the implications for humans who subsequently eat the seafood.
+The study, published June 6 in the journal Scientific Reports, provides further evidence that plastic is getting into marine food webs, but scientists don’t yet know the implications for humans who subsequently eat the seafood.

 “In the last couple of years, the [Environmental Protection Agency] has done studies to look at whether or not there’s a concern for human health,” Emily Woglom, executive vice president of the Washington, D.C.-based nonprofit Ocean Conservancy, said.
 “To date, they haven’t been able to find evidence that is cause for concern, but much more research needs to be done.”